Skip to main content

 Timeout handling

-Batch steps enforce BUBU_STEP_TIMEOUT (default 30 minutes).
+Batch steps enforce BUBU_STEP_TIMEOUT (shipped operator default: 5 minutes).
 If the timeout fires, the SDK patches the StepRun with exit code 124 (retryable) and force-exits the process to prevent zombie Jobs.

 Streaming Engrams